Help Count Crowds

 How to Report

 The Crowd Counting Consortium is the canonical source for historic records.
 They accept documented reports from anyone, and take months to validate and compile estimates.
 Alt National Parks sends professional crowd counters to large events, and accepts documented reports from small events.
 Their rough estimates come out within days and help inform the news cycle during and after the event.
+We the People Dissent also collects crowd sizes, and educates about crowd-counting.

 Scroll to Top